|See in this page: Exceptions||Force Sit||Restrictions||Folders|

 This menu contains Exceptions, which lets you set Exceptions to RLV restrictions for Owners and Trusted; plus allows you to set values for Camera and Chat Restrictions.

 Here you can set Exceptions to RLV restrictions for Owners and Trusted.
 Exceptions allow owners and trusted to communicate with you and teleport you when these are otherwise restricted.
 When the boxes are checked the Exceptions are enforced.

 Default Exceptions: Owner is exempt by default.

 IM exempts owner/trusted from a block on the wearer’s ability to send IMs.

 RcvIM exempts owner/trusted from a block on the wearer’s ability to receive IMs.

 RcvChat exempts owner/trusted from a block on the wearer’s ability to read local chat.

 RcvEmote exempts owner/trusted from a block on the wearer’s ability to read emotes.

 Lure exempts owner/trusted from a block on the wearer’s ability to accept a teleport offer.

-[prefix] stand / standnow (forces the wearer to stand)
+[prefix] unsit (forces the wearer to stand and allows stand)